DevExpress/devextreme-demos/JSDemos/Demos/Validation/Overview/description.md

 A custom validation rule used for server-side validation.
 Implement the [validationCallback](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/AsyncRule/#validationCallback) function to validate the target value.

 - [compare](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/CompareRule/)
-A validation rule that demands that the validated editor's value is equal to a specified expression.
-For this rule type, implement the [comparisonTarget](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/CompareRule/#comparisonTarget) function to specify the value that component compares to the validated value.
+A validation rule that requires the validated editor's value to equal the value of the specified expression.
+To apply this rule, implement the [comparisonTarget](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/CompareRule/#comparisonTarget) function to specify the value against which this component compares the validated value.

 - [pattern](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/PatternRule/)
 A validation rule that demands that the validated field matches a specified [pattern](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/PatternRule/#pattern).

 - [stringLength](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/StringLengthRule/)
-A validation rule that demands that the target value length is within the range between the specified [minimum](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/StringLengthRule/#min) and [maximum](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/StringLengthRule/#max) values.
-This property accepts only string values.
+A validation rule that requires the target value length to fall within the range of the specified [minimum](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/StringLengthRule/#min) and [maximum](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/StringLengthRule/#max) values.
+This property only accepts string values.

 - [range](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RangeRule/)
 A validation rule that demands the that target value length is within the range between the specified [minimum](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RangeRule/#min) and [maximum](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RangeRule/#max) values.
 This property accepts only date-time and numeric values.